 Minimum viable product is such a great tool for product development because it enables companies to quickly identify flaws in the product through user testing and repair them as fast as possible.
 It is a working prototype model which is setup to test hypotheses and gain knowledge about the weaknesses (and strengths) of a particular product which needs to be improved.

-In addition, as this process of error discovery is done with full disclosure to customers, MVP can also be very useful for management teams looking to reinvent not only their products but also their business models.
-Using a Minimum Viable Transformation strategy, companies can develop flexible business models ready to be customized based on the input from the first users.
+Also, as this process of error discovery is done with full disclosure to customers, MVP can also be very useful for management teams looking to reinvent not only their products but also their business models.
+Using a Minimum Viable Transformation strategy, companies can develop flexible business models ready to be customised based on the input from the first users.
 They can learn about how the individual elements of their business model interact with each other.